nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing an elderly : `edit`

-Edits an existing elderly in ContactMate.
+Edits the details of an existing elderly in ContactMate.

 Format: `edit INDEX/NRIC [i/NRIC] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/CALL_FREQUENCY] [t/TAG]…​`

 * Edits the elderly at the specified `INDEX` or `NRIC`.
-The index refers to the index number shown in the displayed person list.
-The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
+* The `INDEX` refers to the number displayed in the current person list.
+It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown.
-* The `NRIC` has to be a valid NRIC.
+* The `NRIC` must be a valid, government issued NRIC.
 * At least one of the optional fields must be provided.
 * The existing values will be replaced with the new input values.
-* When editing tags, the existing tags of the elderly will be removed i.e adding of tags is not cumulative.
+* When editing tags, all the existing tags of the elderly will be removed i.e adding tags is not cumulative.
-* You can remove all the elderly’s tags by typing `t/` without specifying any tags after it.
+* You can remove all tags of the elderly by typing `t/` without specifying any tags after it.
+* This command is only allowed in `personList` view.
+You can first `list` all elderly to use this command.

 Examples:
-*  `edit 1 i/S8340008J p/91234567 e/johndoe@example.com` Edits the NRIC, phone number and email address of the 1st elderly shown in the list to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 i/S8340008J p/91234567 e/johndoe@example.com` edits the NRIC, phone number and email address of the 1st elderly shown in the list to be `S8340008J`, `91234567` and `johndoe@example.com` respectively.
-*  `edit S6878830G n/Betsy Crower t/` Edits the name of the elderly with NRIC `S6878830G` to be `Betsy Crower` and clears all existing tags.
+*  `edit S6878830G n/Betsy Crower t/` edits the name of the elderly with NRIC `S6878830G` to be `Betsy Crower` and clears all existing tags.

-### Locating elderly by name and/or nric: `find`
+### Locating elderly by name and/or NRIC: `find`

-Finds all elderly whose names or nric contain any of the given keywords.
+Finds all elderly whose names or NRIC contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g `hans` will match `Hans`.
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* Only the name and nric are searched.
+* The `NRIC` must be a valid, government issued NRIC.
-* Only full words will be matched e.g. `Han` will not match `Hans` and `S1803` will not match `S1803269D`
+* Only full words will be matched e.g. `Han` will not match `Hans` and `S1803` will not match `S1803269D`.
 * All elderly matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`